 Get Your Fireplace in Great Shape for the Holidays

-A blazing fire and a fresh dusting of snow form the perfect backdrop to the winter holidays, whether you happen to be celebrating Christmas, Hanukkah, Kwanzaa, or National Chocolate Covered Anything Day (which falls on December 16, apparently).
-Well, we can’t guarantee you the type of snowfall described in schmaltzy holiday songs, but we can help you to enjoy a fire that’s both beautiful and safe.
+A blazing fire and a fresh dusting of snow form the perfect backdrop to the winter holidays, whether you happen to be celebrating Christmas, Hanukkah, Kwanzaa, or National Chocolate Covered Anything Day (which falls on December 16, apparently -- I'll be there!!).
+Well, we can’t guarantee you the type of snowfall described in schmaltzy holiday songs, but we can help you enjoy a fire that’s both beautiful and safe.
 Here are tips to make your wood-burning, gas, or electric fireplace holiday-ready.

-Due to the number of small parts, we recommend inspection of your natural gas fireplace by a professional, who will check that the unit is structurally sound and fix any problems with the framework, glass, or log set.
-He or she will also ensure that the burners and vents are operating correctly – it could well be a matter of life and death.
-Before you ignite the pilot light, clean the glass screen and the inside of the fireplace according to the manufacturer’s directions.
-Next, gently remove dust from the blower (try a paintbrush or other thin, soft brush for this delicate task!) and carefully vacuum the bottom section, where the gas piping is located.
-At winter’s end, extinguish the pilot light and set the gas shut-off valve to the closed position, as shown in your owner’s manual.
+Due to the number of small parts, we recommend inspection of your natural gas fireplace by a professional, who'll check that the unit is structurally sound and fix any problems with the framework, glass, or log set.
+He or she will also ensure that the burners and vents are operating correctly – which could be a matter of life and death.
+Before you ignite the pilot light, clean the glass screen and inside of the fireplace according to the manufacturer’s directions.
+Next, gently remove dust from the blower (try a paintbrush or other thin, soft brush for this delicate task) and carefully vacuum the bottom section, where the gas piping is located.
+At winter’s end, extinguish the pilot light and set the gas shutoff valve to the closed position, as shown in your owner’s manual.

 Laura Firszt writes for networx.com.